Harjas6/GameManagerProject/README.md

 to other things in my life.

 ### **User Stories**
-- As a user, I would like to add a new game, to a list of current games or pending/wishlist games.
+- As a user, I would like to add a new game, to a list of games.
-- As a user, I would like to be able to games sorted in some simple fashion (alphabetical, hours played, etc).
 - As a user, I would like to be able to increment the hours spent on a game multiple times (ex. be able to add to a running total).
-- As a user, I would like to create multiple lists of game (ex.per genre).
+- As a user, I would like to be able to games sorted by all the info I put about them (name, genre, hours, etc.)
-- As a user, I would like to see a graph/table showing the hours played on my games in a chosen list.
+- As a user I would like to see a stats derived from the games in the list (average hours owned/most etc)